Parenting an adolescent isn’t easy.

 Talking down to and belittling anyone isn’t appropriate behavior.
 If that is what you’re modeling, there’s a pretty good assumption that’s what you’re going to experience in your relationships.
 Lording authority, humiliating in public or private, and overusing sarcasm can all harm an adolescent’s psyche and destroy the trust placed in an adult.

 Telling a kid they’re a miserable failure isn’t motivation for behavior change but definitely fertile grounds for rebellion.

-They may act like they don’t care if you come to their games, performances, or award ceremonies but it does matter.
-Just because they’ve gotten taller doesn’t mean their need for support has grown smaller.
-You easily dismiss a lot of their crazy comments, so throw this in that category as well.
+They may act like they don’t care if you attend their games, performances, or award ceremonies, but it does matter.
+Just because they’ve grown taller doesn’t mean their need for support has grown smaller.
 Your presence matters, regardless of what they may say.